 I always appreciated beans and ate them frequently, but they’ve become an even bigger part of my diet in recent months.
 We now eat a bean main dish twice a week in my house, which helps with the grocery budget.

-Here are a few of my favorite bean eating tips:
+Here are a few of my favorite bean eating tips, pregnant or not:

 - With preparing and cooking beans, I find that slow is better.
-I rinse my dried beans, then soak them overnight or longer in water.
-Then I discard the soaking water and add new water to cook them.
+I rinse my dried beans, then soak them overnight in water.
+I discard the soaking water and add new water to cook them in.
 Then, I cook them in the slow cooker.
-This means there is almost always a pot of beans soaking or cooking in my kitchen.
-I’m ok with that.
 The slow method seems to eliminate gas.
-I never experience gas when eating beans.
+I never experience gas after eating beans.

 - Personally, I don’t care for lentils.
 I don’t like the flavor or the texture.
-But I have begun mixing them 50/50 with ground beef for our Taco Night.
-The kids noticed but nobody complained.
-It helps to season them heavily and mash them a little bit before adding them to the cooked ground beef, then add a little water and simmer it together.
+But I have begun mixing them 50/50 with ground beef for tacos.
+The kids noticed, but nobody complained.
+It helps to season the lentils heavily and mash them a little bit before adding them to the cooked ground beef.
+(Then add a little water and simmer.)
 I’m going to try this with chili too.
-I don’t mind seasoned lentils on top of rice topped with cheese.
+And I actually do like seasoned lentils on rice, topped with sharp cheddar cheese.

 - Learn to make your own refried beans.
 They’re super cheap and healthier than the store bought versions.
 I don’t follow a recipe for this.
-I simply take pinto beans and mash them with cooked onions (or onion powder if I’m lazy or short on time), garlic (or garlic powder), salt and pepper and whatever fat I’ve got on hand – lard, butter, olive oil, chicken fat, whatever.
-I like mine with a bit of texture so I don’t puree them, but pureed beans would be a great dip with chips, or food for a baby or toddler.
+Simply mash cooked pinto beans with sauteed onions (or onion powder), garlic (or garlic powder), salt and pepper and whatever fat you’ve got on hand – lard, butter, olive oil, bacon grease.
+I like mine with a bit of texture so I don’t puree them.
+But, pureed beans would be a great dip with chips, or food for a baby or toddler.

 - Did you know you can add pureed beans to brownies?
 Yep.
 I used pureed chickpeas in a blondie recipe, and it was yummy.
 You can add pureed black beans to brownies.
 It reduces the fat and adds nutrition and fiber.
 This is a great option if you don’t care for beans.

 - Beans go great in soup.
 Obvious choices are chili and bean soup, but almost any vegetable soup does well with the addition of beans.
 Add white beans, chickpeas or lentils to vegetable soups.
-Puree them if you don’t like the texture, and it adds a creaminess and bulk that makes the soup more filling, without meat.
+Puree them if you don’t like the texture.
+Beans add creaminess and bulk that makes the soup more filling, without meat.
 Minestrone soup requires beans, as does Italian Wedding soup.
 One of my family’s favorite recipes is Sausage, Bean and Kale soup.
 The recipe is featured in the Everything Beans cookbook, which I love.

 What are some of your favorite ways to eat beans?
 I’m looking for a great black bean burger recipe so if you have one please share!